drivet/website/content/blog/food/vesper.md

 date: 2016-12-22 22:17:00
 tags: cocktails,recipes
 title: It Started with the Vesper
+og_image: blog/food/vesper.jpg

-Lately, I've been experimenting with "mixers".
+Lately I've been experimenting with "mixers".
 By "mixer" I mean aperitifs, liqueurs, and digestifs that almost always appear as secondary ingredients in a cocktail, but that one almost never thinks of drinking on their own.
 The intention here is to write a series of articles about each one.